 - i.
 Immediately release any fish or other vertebrates captured in the net.
 You may write a remark in the mobile app if you know what species was released. - b.
 Depending on site-specific permits, mussels collected in the sampler may also need to be released.
-Make a remark in the data collection app if this occurs, and the species or common name if you know the type(s) of mussels collected. - c.
+Make a remark in the data collection app if this occurs, and the species or common name if you know the type(s) of mussels collected.
+You may also collect a photo to share with Science or local contacts for identification. - c.
 Use 500 mL wash bottle filled with stream water to rinse any residual organic matter or insects from the net (Figure 23).
 Check for clinging insects.